nicodenelli/Super-Hero-Project-2/README.md

 This application is designed to encourage creativity, and have a little fun.
 Consumers have the ability once logged on to create a character.
 This character can either be a known individual or a completely original thought.
 Consumers will have the ability to add the name of the character, their age, power Level, weapon and a special quote.
 Consumers will also have the ability to update/edit and/or delete certain details tied to the character they've created

 ## Getting Started
-1) Click the following link to get to the game board -> https://red-gorgeous-chimpanzee.cyclic.app/
+1) Click the following link to get to the app -> https://red-gorgeous-chimpanzee.cyclic.app/

 2) Once the app is loaded in the browser consumers will need to login to access the functionality of the website.
 Google Authentication is REQUIRED to use the application